 - Oral Report Evaluation Rubric (Microsoft Word PRIVATE FILE 56kB Jul6 07) from Mark France, Gallery Walk page.

 - Information on developing scoring rubric.

 - Information on developing instructional rubrics.

-- If students are giving group presentations, the following Student Peer Assessment Rubric for Group Work (Microsoft Word 37kB May20 05)can be useful for having student assess the individuals in their groups.
+- If students are giving group presentations, the following Student Peer Assessment Rubric for Group Work (Microsoft Word PRIVATE FILE 37kB May20 05)can be useful for having student assess the individuals in their groups.

 - The Assessing Project Based Learning Starting Point website page uses rubrics to assess oral presentations.

 - For an example of how to incorporate rubric in to a class, see Environmental Assessment course.

 - Oral Presentation Assessment Examples - See how other courses have incorporated oral presentations.
 This link will take you to a browse listing example courses that have incorporated oral presentations.

 - Effective Speaking Resources from the State Your Case project - A handful of useful resources about speaking effectively and giving successful oral presentations.

 - Professional Communications Projects - Learn more about this teaching method, which asks students to effectively communicate scientific information in a genre that professional scientists are expected to master, such as with scientific posters, conference proposals or oral presentations.